Fix

 We charge a flat fee for well-defined jobs, like a pump replacement.
 We charge for time and materials for custom jobs like leak detection.

 We work on all pool plumbing and equipment.
-We don’t work on gunite nor fiberglass pool shells.
-We don’t do masonry work.
+We don’t work on gunite or fiberglass pool shells.

 LINER REPLACEMENTS